Tekla Structures installation for administrators

-For more information, see Tekla Structures licensing system.
+For more information, see Tekla Structures on-premises licensing for administrators.

-Tekla Structures extension packages, .tsep packages, are Tekla Structures extensions or additional environment content installers. .tsep packages are available for download in Tekla Warehouse.
+Tekla Structures extension packages, .tsep packages, are Tekla Structures extensions or additional environment content installers.
+Extensions are not part of the Tekla Structures product release. .tsep packages are available for download in Tekla Warehouse.

 By default .tsep installers are opened with Tekla Structures extension manager.
 Some .tsep installers are run directly from Tekla Warehouse with the Insert into model option.

-You can also install a .tsep installer from Tekla Structures extension manager in Tekla Structures.
+You can install a .tsep installer from Tekla Structures extension manager in Tekla Structures.

 - Click Import and browse to the .tsep installer that you want to install.